 Ref.
 Question Policy Principles K3 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?
 Answer Finding/Observation Yes There is one block entry/exit door.
 Each ground floor flat also has an additional entry/exit door of their own and first floor flats have access to a balcony which provides an alternative escape route as a last resort.

 Ref.
 Question Policy Principles K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
-Answe r Finding/Observation Yes A thumb-turn lock is provided on the entry/exit door.
-Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the thumb-turns locations or operating method in an emergency.
+Answe r Finding/Observation Yes Electro-magnetically secured block entrance door with manual emergency override provided.

 Image: K41